Tesla Model Y Ultimate Buyers Guide

 Tesla Worldwide Inventory Search

-You may already know the Model Y is the car you want, and we have a guide to the Tesla model differences.
-The Model Y really does show the accumulated knowledge Tesla have gathered, and as a design it is more resolved than even the Model 3 on which it appears to share much of the detail.
+You may already know the Model Y is the car you want, and this guide may just help you with either the age of the car or the battery/trim choice.
+The Model Y really does show the accumulated knowledge Tesla have gathered, and as a design it is more resolved than the original Model 3 on which it appears to share much of the detail.
 This is most readily seen by simply opening the trunk/boot.
-The hinges on the Model 3 are clunky and look like a design from the 1980s whereas the Model Y are altogether better designed.
-You may think this does not matter, but better design means better durability, less likely to develop creaks, better panel alignment etc. To us, the Model Y is also the sweet spot in the range.
+The hinges on the Model 3 are clunky and look like a design from the 1980s whereas the Model Y are much better.
+You may think this does not matter, but better design means better durability, less likely to develop creaks, better panel alignment etc. To us, the Model Y is also the sweet spot in the range, even after the Model 3 Highland update, offering few compromises over the Model 3 but has a hatch boot and more space.
 The performance variants of the other models grab a lot of headlines, but the Model Y is plenty fast enough.
 The updated MS and MX are still underpinned by older battery cells (albeit new battery packs) and an aging chassis design.
 For us, the MY is probably the real mass produced car Tesla needed and the sales show this to be the case.

 It is worth reflecting briefly on why you might choose one of the other Teslas from their line up.
 The main alternative to the Model Y is the Model X for practicality, albeit it at a much higher price.
-Even used Model X cars are expensive and we question the reliability as they start to age.
-For the similar money a new Model 3 is an option although while many claim it is as large inside, the rear is still relatively compromised for adults and we feel, as mentioned above, aspects of the design are poor in comparison.
+Model X cars are expensive and whilst early examples are becoming more affordable, their reliability means they are not a cheap option to own.
+The cabin space is also similar on 5 seat trim, although the Model X has more storage and can be bought in genuine 6 and 7 seat configurations.
+For similar money a new Model 3 is an option although while many claim it is as large inside, the rear is still relatively compromised for adults and we feel, as mentioned above, aspects of the design are poor in comparison.
 This car was designed and implemented at the time when Tesla were on the brink of going under.
 A used Model S is also an alternative although like the Model X, this is starting to show its age in pre 2021 facelift guise, and even the 2021 facelift is not without its issues.

 Market Alternatives

 The Model Y is in the hottest segment of all EVs, the compact SUV, and as such has the most competition.
 Which you chose really depends on what you value most.
-There are such as the ID3, Enyaq and MG, and around the same price, if not a little less, cars such as the Enya ID4, Ioniq 5, EV6 and even cars such as the BMW iX3 are all very credible cars.
+The competition includes the VW ID4, Ioniq 5, EV6 and even cars such as the BMW iX3 are all very credible cars.
 The Model Y was slightly expensive for what you get, but Tesla have been consitently dropping prices during 2023 making it more competitive to buy, however the downside of such measures has also massively hurt the residual value.

 New or used?